microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 ### Performance View/Editor

-The startup performance editor (F1 > Developer: Startup Performance) gives you a good overview of things that are important for startup, e.g
+The startup performance editor (F1 > Developer: Startup Performance) gives you a good overview of things that are important for startup, such as

 * high-level aggregation of perf-marks (see below for more details)
 * extension activation stats (activation reason, code loading time, time to finish calling activate)